 - Drinking secretly, when no one is around

-- Hiding bottles in the car, a closet, or a bag
+- Hiding bottles in the car, a closet, a bag, or other unusual places

 - Refilling a glass when no one is looking